Article 15 (film): Plot

+The central government intervenes, sending CBI officer Panikar to suspend Ayan and halt his investigation.
+Refusing to comply, Ayan tracks down Satyendra, who confesses that during a heavily intoxicated party hosted by Anshu, he witnessed Anshu, Brahmadatt, and Nihal Singh—another officer on Ayan’s force—gang-rape the girls and subsequently stage their hangings.
+Confronted with his actions, a remorseful Nihal commits suicide.

+Jatav arrests Brahmadatt on Ayan's orders.
+When Panikar threatens Ayan with professional ruin, Ayan reveals he has already bypassed local authorities and sent the comprehensive evidence directly to the Home Minister.
+He delivers a fierce critique of the institutionalized caste bias plaguing the justice system.
+Ayan then coordinates a massive search party through a treacherous swamp.
+They successfully locate a severely dehydrated Pooja hiding inside a concrete pipe in the jungle.
+Based on Pooja's eyewitness testimony, Brahmadatt is convicted and sentenced to eleven years in prison, while Mahantji secures a landslide victory in the local elections.

 Production

+Development

 The storyline of the film is based on the socio-political situation of the country, post-independence time drawing inferences from true-life events researched over the last 6 months, akin to Mulk.
-Giving details on Article 15 Anubhav Sinha stated that "this film is an investigative drama where the audience too is an accused party ...
+Giving details on the film, Anubhav Sinha stated that "this film is an investigative drama where the audience too is an accused party ...
 A very challenging film that needed an extraordinary actor like Ayushmann."
-The film is originally titled Article Victor.

 Filming

-The filming started on 1 March 2019 in Lucknow.
-During filming on 14 March 2019, Ayushmann Khurrana the leading star of the film, and the team entered into a swamp filled with leeches to shoot scenes of the film.
-He shared a picture of the team on Twitter.
-The shooting of the film was completed in the first half of April 2019.
+Principal photography began on 1 March 2019 in Lucknow.
+During filming, Ayushmann Khurrana and the team entered into a swamp filled with leeches to shoot scenes of the film.
+Filming was concluded in April 2019.

 Release

+Theatrical

-Article 15 had been selected as opening film for the 10th edition of London Indian Film Festival to be premiered on 20 June.
+Article 15 had been selected as the opening film for the 10th edition of London Indian Film Festival to be premiered on 20 June.
 It was released in India on 28 June 2019.

+Home media

-It was made available for online streaming on Netflix.
+It was made available for streaming on Netflix.